 Equity Method

-The equity method, governed by IAS 28, is a simplified form of consolidation used to account for investments in associates and joint ventures, with one key distinction: investee’s financials are not incorporated line-by-line into the investor’s financial statements.
-Instead, a solitary asset, representative of the equity-accounted investment, is recognised in the statement of financial position.
-Additionally, single lines are presented in the investor’s P/L and OCI statements.
-To achieve this outcome, the investment is initially recognised at cost, and subsequently adjusted for the post-acquisition change in the investor’s share of the net assets.
+The equity method, governed by IAS 28, is a simplified form of consolidation used for accounting for investments in associates and joint ventures.
+The key distinction is that the investee’s financials are not incorporated line-by-line into the investor’s financial statements.
+Instead, a single asset representing the equity-accounted investment is recognised in the statement of financial position.
+Similarly, single-line items are presented in the investor’s P/L and OCI statements.
+In applying the equity method, the investment is initially recognised at cost and subsequently adjusted for the post-acquisition changes in the investor’s share of the net assets.

 Example: Simple illustration of the equity method application